 Orwell’s essay is much broader than the title indicates.
 It is decisively not just about “nationalism” as an obsessive love of country.
 Orwell extends the concept to a kind of chauvinism, that encompasses obsessive loyalties to country, politics, religion and race.
 This essay is actually a blistering rejection on the destructive absurdity of all of these.

-Have also added some extra notes after the essay text, marked as [Note*1]…..
+Have also added a few extra notes after the essay text, marked as [See Extra Note*1]…..etc.

 [Note: Nations, and even vaguer entities such as Catholic Church or the proletariat, are commonly thought of as individuals and often referred to as ‘she’.
 Patently absurd remarks such as ‘Germany is naturally treacherous’ are to be found in any newspaper one opens and reckless generalization about national character (‘The Spaniard is a natural aristocrat’ or ‘Every Englishman is a hypocrite’) are uttered by almost everyone.
 Intermittently these generalizations are seen to be unfounded, but the habit of making them persists, and people of professedly international outlook, e.g., Tolstoy or Bernard Shaw, are often guilty of them.
 (Author’s footnote)]